Green Card vs. Citizenship: Everything You Need to Know

 There is often confusion concerning the differences between green card holders and those with citizenship status.
 6 min read

-Green Card vs. Citizenship
+Green Card and Citizenship Differences

 U.S. Lawful Permanent Residence

-- Even if you fall into one of the qualified categories, the USCIS may still deem you inadmissible for green card status.
+Qualifying for a green card in the U.S. can be rather difficult because there are few categories of those who can apply for green cards; moreover, the USCIS limits the number of green cards given out each year.
+Some other considerations to keep in mind when applying for green card status include the fact that the process is lengthy and complex.
+Furthermore, even if you fall into one of the qualified categories, the USCIS may still deem you inadmissible for green card status.
 This inadmissibility status may be due to the perceived risk based on a criminal or terrorist background, prior immigration violations, health problems, financial issues, etc.

 It is important to note that the United States will not stop someone from keeping citizenship in another country after becoming a U.S. citizen nor can it cancel the U.S. citizenship status based on the fact that someone becomes a citizen of another country.
 However, one thing to keep in mind is whether or not the other country will allow the individual to have dual citizenship in that respective country as well as in the United States.